braintree/popup-bridge-android/README.md

       popupBridge.open(url + '?popupBridgeReturnUrlPrefix=' + popupBridge.getReturnUrlPrefix());
     ```

-    - Optionally, you can add path components and query parameters to the deep link URL to return data to the parent page, which are provided in the payload of `popupBridge.onComplete`
+    - Optionally, you can add path components, query parameters, hash values to the deep link URL to return data to the parent page, which are provided in the payload of `popupBridge.onComplete`
 - If the user hits the back button or manually navigates back to the app, `popupBridge.onComplete` gets called with the error and payload as `null`

 ### Who built PopupBridge?